Senescence: Cancer versus cellular senescence tradeoff theory of aging

 Senescent cells within a multicellular organism can be purged by competition between cells, but this increases the risk of cancer.
-This leads to an inescapable dilemma between two possibilities—the accumulation of physiologically useless senescent cells, and cancer—both of which lead to increasing rates of mortality with age.
+This leads to an inescapable dilemma between two possibilities—the accumulation of physiologically useless senescent cells and cancer, both of which lead to increasing rates of mortality with age.

 Disposable soma

 The disposable soma theory of aging was proposed by Thomas Kirkwood in 1977.
 The theory suggests that aging occurs due to a strategy in which an individual only invests in maintenance of the soma for as long as it has a realistic chance of survival.
 A species that uses resources more efficiently will live longer, and therefore be able to pass on genetic information to the next generation.
-The demands of reproduction are high, so less effort is invested in repair and maintenance of somatic cells, compared to germline cells, in order to focus on reproduction and species survival.
+The demands of reproduction are high, so less effort is invested in the repair and maintenance of somatic cells, compared to germline cells, to focus on reproduction and species survival.

 Programmed aging theories

 Programmed theories of aging posit that aging is adaptive, normally invoking selection for evolvability or group selection.

 The reproductive-cell cycle theory suggests that aging is regulated by changes in hormonal signaling over the lifespan.

-Only a very small minority of scientists believe aging to be programmed, and the vast majority believe aging is due to some kind of damage accumulation.

 Damage accumulation theories

 The free radical theory of aging

 One of the most prominent theories of aging was first proposed by Harman in 1956.
-It posits that free radicals produced by dissolved oxygen, radiation, cellular respiration and other sources cause damage to the molecular machines in the cell and gradually wear them down.
+It posits that free radicals produced by dissolved oxygen, radiation, cellular respiration, and other sources cause damage to the molecular machines in the cell and gradually wear them down.
 This is also known as oxidative stress.

 There is substantial evidence to back up this theory.
-Old animals have larger amounts of oxidized proteins, DNA and lipids than their younger counterparts.
+Old animals have larger amounts of oxidized proteins, DNA, and lipids than their younger counterparts.